feidao90/FDNetworking/README.md

 ## License

-VONetworking is available under the MIT license.
+FDNetworking is available under the MIT license.
 See the LICENSE file for more info.